Giulia1809/Giulia1809/giulias-handbook.md

 9. I am not into pair programming or such, but, as an engineer, I am a great teammate on projects - I just need to have my space to work.

-10. As an ADHDer, I thrive when working on multiple parallel "threads" simultaneously: I work best when I'm working on several deep, technical projects at once.
+10. I thrive when working on multiple parallel "threads" simultaneously: I work best when I'm working on several deep, technical projects at once.

 11. I love my routine: I've been keeping the same morning/workout/food routine for years, even when moving cities & countries.

-12. As an ADHDer, I tend to be a night owl, or a (super) early bird: I work best when the outside world is quite (dusk till dawn) - as too much light and noise throw me off - but don't worry: we don't need to synchronize.
+12. I tend to be a night owl, or a (super) early bird: I work best when the outside world is quite (dusk till dawn) - but don't worry: we don't need to synchronize.

 13. Emails > texts >>> meetings/phone calls: asynchronous communications works best with me.
 I check my work emails 3 times a day, 5 days per week.